fornax-navo/astropy/docs/io/fits/index.rst

     >>> with fits.open(uri) as hdul:
     ...    data = hdul[1].section[10:12, 20:22]

-Note that we accessed the data using the `.section` attribute rather than `.data`.
-By using `.section`, only the necessary parts of the FITS file will be downloaded rather than the entire file.
-The use of `.section` enables small cutouts of large remote FITS files to be obtained in seconds!
+Note that we accessed the data using the `.section` attribute rather than the `.data` attribute.
+By using `.section`, we ensure that only the necessary subset of the FITS image is downloaded.
+The use of `.section` enables small cutouts to obtained from remote FITS files in a way that is *significantly* faster than downloading the entire file.

 .. topic:: Examples: